smbas/simple-ray-tracer/README.md

 # simple-ray-tracer
-A simple ray tracer in Rust
+A simple ray tracer from Peter Sherley's "Ray Tracing in One Weekend".
+Implemented in Rust, for learning purposes.